 Logging Out of the Interface

-The settings menu of the Web Review interface - accessed by clicking the control, at the top-right - offers a Log out command.
-Note that if you are using the Web Review interface through the Design view of the Projects Management page of Concord Pro's browser interface, you will be logged out of the browser interface entirely.
+The settings menu of the Web Review interface – accessed by clicking the menu associated with the user icon at the top-right – offers a Log out command.
+Note that you will be logged out of the browser interface entirely, unless you are also signed in to Concord Pro from Altium Designer.
+In the latter case, you will be automatically signed back into the Web Review interface.